Yarmouth Water

 of natural deposits |

-Drinking
+Drinking water, including

-small amounts of some contaminants.
-The
+some contaminants.
+The presence of

-presence of contaminants does not necessarily indicate that the water poses a
+contaminants does not necessarily indicate that the water poses a health risk.
+More information about contaminants and

-Safe Drinking Water Hotline (800-426-4791).
+Water Hotline (800-426-4791).

-reservoirs, springs, and wells.
-As
+springs, and wells.
+As water travels

-water travels over the surface of the land or through the ground, it dissolves
+over the surface of the land or through the ground, it dissolves

 naturally-occurring minerals and, in some cases, radioactive material, and can